- What is a Heavy Equipment Service Technician?

 Learn About Heavy Equipment Service Technician Jobs at Holt

-Whether you’re an experienced heavy equipment service technician or you’re new to the career field, Holt of California has various job options for you.
+Whether you’re an experienced heavy equipment field service technician or you’re new to the career field, Holt of California has various job options for you.
 As the leading equipment and technology solutions provider for customers across central California, we’re a constantly growing company looking for employees to grow with us.
-If you have a newly found interest in the field and limited experience with maintenance services but are interested in field technician jobs, welding or becoming a machinist, we offer jobs at every level to help you grow.
+If you have a newly found interest in the field and limited experience with maintenance services but are interested in field technician jobs, heavy machinery mechanics, welding or becoming a machinist, we offer jobs at every level to help you grow.

 Start as a utility person who works in our shops, assisting technicians and learning more about the general trade.
 From there, you can move through one of our Apprenticeship Programs, which can lead you to an experienced technician job.
 Valuing employee growth and mentorship, Holt of California always tries to promote from within, offering you many opportunities to expand your career.